 Conclusion

 On the other hand, the choice is yours.
 Choose a kind of cooker which is suitable for your wants and kitchen design.
-In case you have any queries that we will need to address, then please comment below.
+In case you have any queries that we will need to address, please comment below.
 We’ll review and respond as rapidly as possible.